Some Entanglement Survives Most Measurements

-where $0<\epsilon<1$ and $P_-$ and $P_+$ are orthogonal projectors. $A_0$ and $A_1$ are asymptotically projective in the sense that they can be arbitrarily close to $P_+$ or $P_-$. $n$ rounds of measurements with known outcomes $\{ A^{S, (i)}_{(0/1)}\otimes A^{E,(i)}_{(0/1)}\}_{i=1}^{i=n}$ form a two-qubit ENATP map, namely for \textit{any} two qubit initially entangled system and environment input state the post measurement state is entangled.
+where $0<\epsilon\ll1$ and $P_-$ and $P_+$ are orthogonal projectors. $M_0$ and $M_1$ are asymptotically projective in the sense that they can be arbitrarily close to $P_+$ or $P_-$.
+Any finite number of rounds with this measurement and known outcomes form an ENATP map, namely, for \textit{any} $n$-qubit initially entangled system and environment input state the post measurement state is entangled.
 By setting $P_+=\op{0}$, this is a measurement that we might naively assume can prepare a ground state on a quantum computer.

-A consequence of Theorem \ref{thm:seqOfMeasENATP} is that a sequence of general weak measurements with known outcomes form a ENATP map.
+A consequence of Theorem \ref{thm:nQubitMeasENATP} is that a finite sequence of general weak measurements with known outcomes forms an ENATP map.

-\begin{corollary} [Finite sequence of weak measurements with recorded outcomes form a two-qubit ENATP map] The general form of the weak measurement operator $\Omega$ is given by Eq.~\eqref{eq:generalWeak}.
-We perform a finite sequence of local weak measurements on the system and environment.
-If we record the measurement outcomes then the weak measurements form a two-qubit ENATP map and we cannot annihilate the entanglement between any entangled two qubit input state.
+\begin{corollary} [Finite sequence of weak measurements with recorded outcomes form an ENATP map] The general form of the weak measurement operator $M$ is given by Eq.~\eqref{eq:generalWeak}.
+We perform a finite sequence of local weak measurements on the $n$-qubit system and arbitrary environment.
+If we record the measurement outcomes then the weak measurements form an ENATP map and we cannot annihilate the entanglement of the bipartite input state.

 \end{corollary} \begin{proof} An arbitrary single qubit weak measurement operator has to be rank 2.
 Otherwise, it will violate the definition of a weak measurement \cite{Oreshkov_2005WeakMeasAreUniversal} that \textit{all} measurement outcomes result in very little change to all input states.
-Thus, from Theorem \ref{thm:seqOfMeasENATP}, the result follows.
+Thus, from Theorem \ref{thm:nQubitMeasENATP}, the result follows.

 \end{proof}